Scott Hollifield: Revisiting the mass dog wedding scare of 2008

 Please, think of the puppies.

-Scott Hollifield is editor and general manager of The McDowell News in Marion and a humor columnist.
-Email him at rhollifield@mcdowellnews.com.
+Scott Hollifield is editor of The McDowell News and a humor columnist.
+Contact him at rhollifield@mcdowellnews.com.